kpenfound/dagger-programmer/README.md

 #### What's next?

-- Write new functions for a module
+- Assist in developing a module
-- Generate an entire module to Daggerize an application
+- Generate an entire module based on a detailed prompt
-- ???
+- Generate an entire module to Daggerize an application just by looking at the application